aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 cdk destroy A2A-AI-ProcessingStack
 cdk destroy A2A-AI-StorageStack
 ```
 NOTE: If the Front-End stack was deployed using default settings, a new VPC has been created for the ALB.
-This CloudFormation stack deletion will fail and require manual component deletion of a VPC endpoint and associated subnet.
+This CloudFormation stack deletion will fail and require manual component deletion of certain VPC components due to AWS restrictions on VPC deletion.

 ## FAQ, known issues, additional considerations, and limitations